Light will win over the darkness…and in the end, love wins. It may not seem like that at first glance, however.

-With this in mind, here is a model, designed to guide the church towards ending racism.
+With this in mind, here is one approach towards ending racism.

 Step Two: Confession.
 (James 5:16, 1 John 1:9).

-Confession of our own sins, and the sins we are complicit with admits to the frailty of our own hearts and our need to rely on God for this God-sized task.
+Confession of our own sins, and the sins we are complicit with admits our frailty and need to rely on God for this God-sized task.
 That includes confession of the systemic privileges we inherit and the powers we continue to benefit from.
 The ongoing confession as primary benefactors of systemic privileges will be unique to you, and worth processing over time.
 Confession is a spiritually formative event that we must engage day, by day, by day.
 It also paves the way to give and accept forgiveness (Matthew 18:21-25).
+We need this level of vulnerability to proceed.

 Complicit or not, there are wounds from the past that need healing today.
-How that looks in your context depends on the stories and people in your midst.
-Through the process of reconciliation, ask, “how can we make better the wrongs of the past and the wrongs of today?”
-(Psalm 14:7, Psalm 536)
+How that looks in your context depends on the stories, land, and people in your midst.
+Through the process of conciliation, ask, “how can we make the wrongs of the past right today?”
+(Psalm 14:7) To become participants in repairing and restoring the streets in our cities (Isaiah 58:12), we need eyes to see what needs restoration and then we have to that work.
+If not God does not even hear our prayers.

 Step Five: Redemption

-Redemption is not making better past wrongs, it’s the pursuit of wholeness.
+Redemption is the pursuit of wholeness.
 To make someone whole in all ways, spiritual, physical, material, cultural, etc. Although the church is involved in the pursuit of repair, it is the work of the cross–of death and resurrection–that offers ultimate redemption humanity longs for.
+We, again, can preview this possibility, but it doesn’t ultimately come in full until the end.